OmarNashawati/nuxt-travel-log/README.md

-# Nuxt Minimal Starter
+# Nuxt Travel Log

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A full stack application build with Nuxt that allow users to keep track of all the places they've been.

 ## Setup